New Illinois Family Laws

 IMDMA had remained largely untouched since it first went into effect in 1977.
 Many people were familiar with some facets of the law and are trying to make sense of how the new Illinois family laws will affect their cases.

-At the Weller Law Firm in Belleville, Illinois, we can help you assess your options and formulate a solid plan of action to accomplish your goals in light of the new legislation.
+At Weller Law LLC in Belleville, Illinois, we can help you assess your options and formulate a solid plan of action to accomplish your goals in light of the new legislation.
 Call 618-277-3476 today to schedule a free legal consultation.

 The following information may help answer some of your questions about the changes to family law in Illinois; however, it is wise to speak to an attorney about your specific case before making decisions about how to move forward.